phillip-le/phillip-le.github.io/src/content/docs/testing/unit-testing-structure.md

 });
 ```

-Now, instead of repeating our mock setups in every test case, by using `describe` blocks, we can create bounded test contexts which setup mocks in `beforeEach` statements.
+Now, instead of repeating our mock setups in every test case, by using `describe` blocks, we can create bounded test contexts which set up mocks in `beforeEach` statements.
 So, every test that needs `getJob` to return a job will be within this `describe` block:

 ```ts
 describe('job is found', () => {